-- 1. Students only have permission to start earning hours at their internship site after completing 6 prerequisite courses in their program. - 2.
+- 1. Students only have permission to start earning hours at their internship site after completing 11 prerequisite courses in their program. - 2.
 Students must also have completed all Internship Preparation Tasks in Tevera. - These include both tasks you must complete and documents to review.
-In order to get access to the formal approval process, you will need to reach out to your Internship Coordinator when you find a viable site and supervisor. - Within Tevera, you will complete the following forms: - Agency & Supervisor Vetting Information - Background Check - Supervisor Credentials/Documentation of Education/ Training - · Meeting with Internship Coordinator and Site Supervisor - · Four-Way Agreement with Site, Supervisor, Student, and NU - 3.
-Once you have completed all tasks in Tevera satisfactorily, your Internship Coordinator will let your advisor know you are taking the Internship Course instead of the Capstone course, and this change will be reflected in your Course Plan.
+In order to get access to the formal approval process, you will need to reach out to your internship coordinator when you find a viable site and supervisor. - · Within Tevera, you will complete the following forms: - Agency and Supervisor Vetting Information - Background check - · Supervisor credentials/documentation of education/ training - · Meeting with internship coordinator and site supervisor - · Four-way agreement with site, supervisor, student, and NU - 3.
+Once you have completed all tasks in Tevera satisfactorily, your internship coordinator will let your advisor know you are taking the Internship Course, and this change will be reflected in your Course Plan.

-Students may NOT participate at a site that has not been fully approved by your NU Internship Coordinator.
+Students may NOT participate at a site that has not been fully approved by your NU internship coordinator.